 The man and his wife were both naked, yet they felt no shame.
 (Gn 2:20–25)

 These passages from Scripture reveal that man and woman are made for each other, to become united as one in marriage.
 It’s essential that we begin with the “order of nature” to properly understand marriage as part of God’s original design.

 Being made in the image and likeness of God reveals, among many other things, that people are capable of love and unity.
 They are capable of giving themselves to another, receiving another, coming to know another, loving another, and, in that mutual love, becoming “fruitful.”
 Of course bearing children and raising a family is one central way that a husband and wife become fruitful.
 Even those who are not able to bear children are called to bear fruit from their marriage in a life-giving way.
 “Life-giving” love can manifest itself in a variety of ways, but it will always be the fruit of shared mutual love.

 The Book of Genesis reveals that husband and wife are called to “become one body.”
 This oneness is a source of strength and stability for the couple, for any children born of them, and, in fact, for all of society.
 The unity of marriage is one of the fundamental building blocks of all society.

 The Effect of the Fall

 The difficulties of marriage as a result of the fall are clear.
 The ideals of married life are hard to enter into and require continually deepening love and commitment.
-Sin, hurt, memories of the past, passion and disorder all challenge the natural marriage bond and make it difficult for married couples to live out the glorious vocation of love, unity and fruitfulness they have been called to.
+Sin, hurt, memories of the past, passion and disorder all challenge the natural marriage bond and make it difficult for married couples to live out the glorious vocation of love, unity and fruitfulness to which they have been called.